 Service Union United PAM is a trade union for people working in private service sectors.
-PAM has about 230,000 members and 80% of them are women.
+PAM has almost 200,000 members and 76% of them are women.
 The majority of PAM’s members work in retail trade, property services, security services as well as tourism, restaurant and leisure services.
 PAM negotiates collective agreements for service sectors and safeguards its members’ interests at workplaces.

 28th November 2000

 - 50 members

 - Union President

 - Personal deputy of the President of the Executive Committee